nickstanley574/django-tutorials/README.md

 How does one make it so that Django knows which app view to create for a url when using the {% url %} template tag?
 The answer is to add namespaces to your URLconf.
 In the polls/urls.py file.`app_name = 'polls'`

 ## Writing your first Django app, part 4

+### Write a simple form

+We set the form’s action to `{% url 'polls:vote' question.id %}`, and we set `method="post"`.
+Using `method="post"` (as opposed to `method="get"`) is very important, because the act of submitting this form will alter data server-side. **Whenever you create a form that alters data server-side, use `method="post"`.
+This tip isn’t specific to Django; it’s just good Web development practice.**

+Since we’re creating a POST form (which can have the effect of modifying data), we need to worry about Cross Site Request Forgeries.
+Thankfully, you don’t have to worry too hard, because Django comes with a very easy-to-use system for protecting against it.
+In short, all POST forms that are targeted at internal URLs should use the {% csrf_token %} template tag.

+`request.POST` is a dictionary-like object that lets you access submitted data by key name.
+In this case, `request.POST['choice']` returns the ID of the selected choice, as a string. `request.POST` values are always strings.
+Note that Django also provides `request.GET` for accessing `GET` data in the same way – but we’re explicitly using `request.POST` in our code, to ensure that data is only altered via a `POST` call.

+You should always return an `HttpResponseRedirect` after successfully dealing with `POST` data.
+This tip isn’t specific to Django; it’s just good Web development practice.

+### Use generic views: Less code is better

+These views represent a common case of basic Web development: getting data from the database according to a parameter passed in the URL, loading a template and returning the rendered template.
+Because this is so common, Django provides a shortcut, called the “generic views” system.
+Generic views abstract common patterns to the point where you don’t even need to write Python code to write an app.